 Move to the holes at the ceiling corner and push the fish tape down to the switch hole, tape a new run of cable to it and pull it up and through the corner hole.
 Cut it free and leave a couple of inches exposed.

 From the fixture hole, push the tape to the corner hole, attach the cable, and pull it through to the new ceiling fixture.
 Cut the end free and bend it over, cut the other end at the switch hole and leave about 12 inches hanging.

 To pull from an upper floor, push the fish tape from the lower room, through the soleplate and to the source.
 Pull it back through the soleplate and into the ceiling cavity below.

 Tape the hooked end of the fish tape to make it move more easily through wall cavities and avoid snagging on insulation and other obstacles.
 Push the fish tape from the opening where you want the new outlet, to the location of the source.
-Tape the new cable to it and pull it back the way it came.
+Remove the tape from the end, attach the new cable to the hook, and pull the cable back the way it came.

 When you have the fish tape through the inner walls, attach about 6 inches of the new cable to the end.
-Strip off the insulation and hook the individual wires through the looped end of the tape so they lay as flat as possible and taper to a point at the leading edge.
+Strip off the insulation and bend the individual wires through the hooked end of the tape so they lay as flat as possible and are tapered to a point at the leading edge.
 Wrap electrician's tape around the wires to strap them down and apply a cable-pulling lubricant to the bundle to make pulling easier.